MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

    `/users/example/home/servicebus/src/main/resources/application.properties`

+1. Open the *application.properties* file in a text editor.

-2. If you use Service Bus queue, open the *application.properties* file in a text editor, add the following lines, and then replace the sample values with the appropriate properties for your service bus:
+1. If you are using a Service Bus **queue**, append the following code to the end of the file.
+Replace the sample values with the appropriate properties for your service bus based on the field descriptions listed at the end of this step.

     ```yaml
     spring.cloud.azure.servicebus.connection-string=<ServiceBusNamespaceConnectionString>